 I decided to start with this one because of the popularity of Scripting languages, and an observation that most people aren’t really aware what the term “Scripting Language” applies to.
-I’ve seen people well into university’s CS degree making this mistake.
+I’ve seen people well into their programming careers making this mistake repeatedly.

 Objection Oriented Programming Languages